7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 When you have 2 team members with similar skills, their tasks can easily overlap and cause confusion.
 And this can mean you, as a social media manager, will have to babysit adults in your team.

-You can eliminate the headache by assigning roles to each team member according to their skills.
+Eliminate the headache by assigning roles to each team member according to their skills.

 Common roles in a social media team include: